Do you want to learn about toilet clearance codes?

-In this guide, I go over…
+In this HomeInspectorSecrets.com guide, we will go over…

-- Toilet connection to drain
+- Toilet distance to drain pipe

-- And toilet water efficiency
+- And other important toilet codes

-What Are The Toilet Code Requirements?
+What Are The Toilet Clearance Code Requirements?

-Probably the most important code requirements has to do with toilet clearances.
+Probably the most important toilet code requirements has to do with toilet clearances.
 If there isn’t enough space around the toilet, it just makes it hard to use.
 There needs to be at least 21-inches in front of the toilet, 15-inches on the sides, and the toilet should be at least 30-inches from other fixtures.

 Toilets should also have a minimum flushing efficiency of 1.6 gallons per flush.
 The drain pipe needs to be at least 3-4 inches diameter, and the vent pipe at least 6-feet from the toilet trap (if trap is 1.5″ diameter).